Stoltenberg to travel to Turkey to discuss Sweden's NATO membership | Politics

 "Sweden has delivered," Stoltenberg said.
 "The time has come to ratify Sweden(its membership) and I am working hard so that it happens as soon as possible."
 Several foreign ministers expressed confidence Sweden could become a member before or at a NATO summit in July in Vilnius, Lithuania.

 "We're continuing to work to complete the accession process for Sweden ... and we fully anticipate doing so by the time the leaders meet in Vilnius," said U.S. Secretary of State Antony Blinken.
-Lithuania, which will host the summit, was similarly upbeat.
+Summit host Lithuania was similarly upbeat.
 "There is a very high expectation that the Swedish flag will be raised (in Vilnius)," said its foreign minister, Gabrielius Landsbergis.

 Sweden, invited to Oslo, stressed again it had fulfilled all the conditions set to become a member of the military alliance.
 "We have fulfilled all our commitments," Swedish Foreign Minister Tobias Billstrom told reporters.
 "It is time for Turkey and Hungary to start the ratification of Swedish membership to NATO."